OVERVIEW

 • Apr 2020: Ibrutinib with rituximab for the treatment of previously untreated adults with CLL/SLL

-• Aug 2022: Monotherapy for the treatment of pediatric patients 1 year and older with cGVHD after failure of one or more lines of systemic therapy
+• Aug 2022: Monotherapy for the treatment of adult and pediatric patients age 1 year and older with chronic graft versus host disease (cGVHD) after failure of one or more lines of systemic therapy

 Imbruvica (ibrutinib) is jointly developed and commercialized by Pharmacyclics LLC, an AbbVie company and Janssen Biotech, Inc.